dr-guangtou/daily_astroph/astroph-1804.md

 ## Apr 23:

 #### [The First Tidally Disrupted Ultra-Faint Dwarf Galaxy? - Spectroscopic Analysis of the Tucana III Stream](https://arxiv.org/abs/1804.07761)
+    - **Relevant**
+    * Tucana III星流的恒星观测: 速度梯度很大： The large velocity gradient of the stream implies that Tucana III is likely on a radial orbit.
+    * 还看到了可能的金属丰度梯度, 所以前身更像是星系

 #### [Modelling the Tucana III stream - a close passage with the LMC](https://arxiv.org/abs/1804.07762)

 #### [The XMM-SERVS survey: new XMM-Newton point-source catalog for the XMM-LSS field](https://arxiv.org/abs/1804.07763)
+    * We provide an X-ray catalog of 5242 sources detected in the soft (0.5–2 keV), hard (2–10 keV), and/or full (0.5–10 keV) band

 #### [A relation between characteristic stellar age of galaxies and their intrinsic shape](https://arxiv.org/abs/1804.07769)
+    - **Important, Relevant**
+    * We find a strong correlation of stellar population age with location in the (V/σ, εe) diagram that links the ratio of ordered ro- tation to random motions in a galaxy to its observed ellipticity.
+    * For the large majority of galaxies that are oblate rotating spheroids, we find that characteristic stellar age follows the intrinsic ellipticity of galaxies remarkably well.
+    * 越老的星系越原

 #### [The Auriga Stellar Haloes: Connecting stellar population properties with accretion and merging history](https://arxiv.org/abs/1804.07798)
+    - **Relevant**
+    * cosmological magneto-hydrodynamical high-resolution simulations of Milky Way-mass galaxies
+    * Auriga haloes are typically too massive.
+    * We find a connection between population gradients and mass assembly history: galaxies with few significant progenitors have more massive haloes, possess large negative halo metallicity gradients and steeper density profiles
+    * 对于 in-situ + ex-situ stellar halo 也一样，基本都是强调丰度梯度

 #### [Automated detection of very Low Surface Brightness galaxies in the Virgo Cluster](https://arxiv.org/abs/1804.08332)
+    - **Important, Relevant**
+    * to detect extended LSB features auto- matically using the DBSCAN algorithm
+    * none of the new sources have effective radii larger than 1.5 Kpc and do not meet the criteria for ultra-diffuse galaxy (UDG)
+    * DBSCAN (Density-based spatial clustering of applications with noise, Ester et al. 1996)

 #### [A catalogue of masses, structural parameters and velocity dispersion profiles of 112 Milky Way globular clusters](https://arxiv.org/abs/1804.08359)
+    - **Important, Reference**
+    * 结合N-body模拟看银河系GC的质量，质量函数和结构参数
+    * We confirm the strong correlation between the global mass functions of globular clusters and their relaxation times
+    * We also find a correlation of the escape velocity from the centre of a globular cluster and the fraction of first generation stars (FG)

 #### [Effects of NII and Hα Line Blending on the WFIRST Galaxy Redshift Survey](https://arxiv.org/abs/1804.08061)
+    * Due to the finite spectroscopic resolution of the WFIRST grism, the Hα line and the neighboring [N ii] lines are not separately resolved, leading to a potential bias in the redshift that depends on the [N ii]/Hα ratio.
+    * Using the Buzzard-v1.1 simulation of mock galaxies, we explore the effect of line blending and mass (hence environment)- dependent [Nii]/Hα ratio on redshift-space distortion (RSD) and baryon acoustic oscillation (BAO) measurements.